sdushantha/pyradio/README.md

 ```

 ## Downloading radio streams
 `pyradio.py` is capable of downloading a stations stream instead of playing it.
-To use this function, pass the `-s` option.
+To use this function, pass the `-d` option.
 This will create a folder named after the station and save the stream to multiple files, one for each track.
 The splitting wont be perfect, because many stations send the track title shortly after the actual track started.
 A list containing information on when a track was played can be found in `titles.txt`.

-To disable the file splitting and instead save everything to a single file, pass the `-o` option.
+To disable the file splitting and instead save everything to a single file, pass the `-s` option.

 ## :scroll: License
 MIT License